Keegan-Wright/YASAM/README.md

 This application is not affiliated with or endorsed by Valve Corporation.
 Use at your own risk as modification of achievements may violate Steam's Terms of Service.

+## FAQ

+### Is it safe to use YASAM?

+YASAM interacts with the Steam API in a similar way to other achievement managers.
+While many users have used similar tools without issues, modifying achievements or artificially accumulating playtime could potentially violate Steam's Terms of Service.

+### Will YASAM get my Steam account banned?

+There are no known cases of accounts being banned solely for using achievement managers or idlers.
+However, we cannot guarantee this will always be the case.
+Use at your own risk.

+### Does YASAM work with all Steam games?

+YASAM should work with most Steam games, but some games with special anti-cheat mechanisms or server-side achievement validation might not be compatible.

+### Is my Steam API key secure?

+Your Steam API key is stored locally on your machine.
+YASAM does not transmit your key to any external servers.

+### How do I report a bug or request a feature?

+Please use the [GitHub Issues](https://github.com/Keegan-Wright/YASAM/issues) page to report bugs or request features.